 the range of years that a team has a likely and realistic chance of winning the premiership

-rule of the game A player who has had the ball for long enough to make a reasonable attempt to dispose of it before being tackled is said to have had Prior opportunity or simply Prior.This is important for holding the ball decisions, where a player who has had Prior opportunity must dispose of the ball immediately, while a player who has had No prior has a few extra seconds to dispose of the ball.
+rule of the game A player who has had the ball for long enough to make a reasonable attempt to dispose of it before being tackled is said to have had prior opportunity or simply prior.This is important for holding the ball decisions, where a player who has had prior must dispose of the ball immediately, while a player who has had no prior has a few extra seconds to dispose of the ball.

 an imaginary corridor ten metres to either side of a player who is taking a free kick

 No players from either team are permitted to be in this area.

 a type of kick Abbreviated form of drop‑kick & punt.

 push in the back